c53hzn/mergecsv/README.md

 	npm install

+make it a command line function

+	npm link

-create a js file like this in the folder of your csv files
+Go to the folder of your csv files, execute the following command

-	const mergecsv = require('mergecsv');
+	mergecsv new_file_name.csv
-	mergecsv(__dirname, "new_file_name.csv");

-Or simply copy the demo.js file to your folder and execute

-	node demo.js

 Then your merged csv is ready.